Existence of moduli spaces for algebraic stacks: Preliminaries

-\begin{defn} If $\cX$ is an algebraic stack and $x \in |\cX|$ is a point with residual gerbe $\cG_x$, we call an \'etale and affine pointed morphism $f \co (\cW, w) \to (\cX,x)$ of algebraic stacks a \emph{local quotient presentation around $x$} if (1) $\cW \cong [\Spec(A)/ \GL_N]$ for some $N$ and (2) $f|_{f^{-1}(\cG_x)}$ is an isomorphism. \end{defn} The following is the key result on the local structure of locally linearly reductive stacks. \begin{thm} \cite[Thm.~1.1]{ahr2} Let $S$ be a quasi-separated algebraic space.
-Let $\cX$ be an algebraic stack locally of finite presentation with affine diagonal over $S$.
-If $x \in |\cX|$ is a point with image $s \in |S|$ such that the residue field extension $\kappa(x)/\kappa(s)$ is finite and the stabilizer of $x$ is linearly reductive, then there exists a local quotient presentation $f \co (\cW, w) \to (\cX,x)$ around $x$.
+\begin{thm} \cite[Thm.~1.1]{ahr2} Let $S$ be a quasi-separated algebraic space.
+Let $\cX$ be an algebraic stack locally of finite presentation and quasi-separated over $S$, with affine stabilizers.
+If $x \in |\cX|$ is a point with image $s \in |S|$ such that the residue field extension $\kappa(x)/\kappa(s)$ is finite and the stabilizer of $x$ is linearly reductive, then there exists an \'etale quotient presentation $f \co (\cW, w) \to (\cX,x)$ around $x$.
+If $\cX$ has separated (resp. affine) diagonal, then there exists a representable (resp. affine), \'etale quotient presentation $f \co (\cW, w) \to (\cX,x)$ around $x$. \end{thm}

-In particular, if in addition $\cX$ is locally linearly reductive, then there exist local quotient presentations around any closed point. \end{thm}

-\begin{remark} If $S$ is the spectrum of an algebraically closed field, the above theorem follows from \cite[Thm.~1.2]{ahr}.
-In this case, one can arrange that there is a local quotient presentation $(\cW,w) \to (\cX,x)$ with $\cW \cong [\Spec(A) / G_x]$, the quotient of an affine scheme by the stabilizer $G_x = \Aut_{\cX}(x)$ of $x$. \end{remark}
+\begin{remark} If $S$ is the spectrum of an algebraically closed field and $\cX$ has affine diagonal, the above theorem follows from \cite[Thm.~1.2]{ahr}.
+In this case, one can arrange that there is an \'etale quotient presentation $(\cW,w) \to (\cX,x)$ with $\cW \cong [\Spec(A) / G_x]$, the quotient of an affine scheme by the stabilizer $G_x = \Aut_{\cX}(x)$ of $x$. \end{remark}

 \begin{remark} While $\GL_N$ is linearly reductive in characteristic 0, it is not linearly reductive in positive or mixed characteristic.
-For the same reason, the morphism $[\Spec(A) / \GL_n] \to \Spec(A^{\GL_N})$ will only be an adequate moduli space (and not a good moduli space) in general. \end{remark}
+For the same reason, the morphism $[\Spec(A) / \GL_N] \to \Spec(A^{\GL_N})$ will only be an adequate moduli space (and not a good moduli space) in general. \end{remark}

+Our methods also apply more generally to algebraic stacks that admit a local description as quotient stacks for actions of reductive groups.
+We formalize this as follows.

+\begin{defn} A quasi-separated algebraic stack $\cX$ with affine stabilizers is \emph{locally reductive} if every point of $\cX$ specializes to a closed point and every closed point admits an \'etale quotient presentation. \end{defn}

+\begin{remark} However, a finite type non-closed point may have a non-geometrically reductive stabilizer. {On the other hand}, if $\cX$ is finitely presented over a quasi-separated algebraic space and closed points of $\cX$ have linearly reductive stabilizers, then $\cX$ is locally reductive by the local structure theorem (\Cref{T:ahr}). \end{remark}